flet-dev/website/docs/reference/environment-variables.md

 #### `FLET_SERVER_UDS_PATH`

 The Unix Domain Socket (UDS) path for the Flet server.
-It enables inter-process communication on Unix-based systems, with its value being a socket file path in the format flet_<pid>.sock.
+It enables inter-process communication on Unix-based systems, with its value being a socket file path in the format `flet_<pid>.sock`.

 #### `FLET_SESSION_TIMEOUT`